maxmhuggins/Scrape/readme.txt

 You will need to install dependencies and make yourself a password file.
-Name it passwords.py and have something in it like: username = 'pa6519' password = 'supersecretpassword'
+Name it passwords.py and have something in it like: username = 'pa6519' password = 'supersecretpassword' this should be saved in the supporters directory